Skip to main content

 Use monitoring service

-1. Go to the KakaoCloud Console > Monitoring menu.
+1. Go to Monitoring in KakaoCloud Console.

-2. Click the Explorer tab, and select MySQL in the log explorer.
+2. In the Explorer tab, select MySQL.

-For details on the log explorer, see Log explorer.
+For more information, see Log explorer.

 Use stored procedure